Sriramareddypothamsetti/Ecommerce-shopping-app/README.md

 #### R : REDUX FOR CREATE STATE AND USE THAT IN COMPONENT
 #### N : NODE JS FOR BACKEND

-Some important website links: ** NODE JS https://nodejs.org/en/ ** REACT JS https://reactjs.org/ ** NODEMAILER https://nodemailer.com/about/ ** EMAIL JS https://www.emailjs.com/

-## About Website Details

-In User Panel
-In this E-ccomerce Website User can Login and Register with their email id Even they forget their password He can forget their password.
-He can type their email id and he will get link mail about foget password in his inbox and after click link it will redirect to reset password page.
-He can update their password there. in this Webite users can shop any product what they need.
-He can Update their profile also.
-In Product Details They are able to give review and ratings to product.
-In Products page users can Sort and Search the product.
-User can buy the product from cart page and he can also store the product in favourite and remove the product from favourite and cart page.
-After Checkout he can fill his addresss and Confirm the product get discount below $5000 products.
-For Payment  He can Type (4242 4242 4242 4242) in card details for buy the product.
-This Payment Data is Restoring the STRIPE SERVER.
-After Payment He can Watch Order Details.

-In Admin Panel
-In Admin Dashboard he can watch Total Amount of products which Delivered by Usersa and there is Stock Quantity and Total Amount Bar also.
-Admin Get All Products, Users and Orders Data.
-In this panel admin can DELETE and EDIT Any Users and Products.
-Admin can create Products for users panel.
-Admin Can update Product Details like: Name, Price, Discount, Description, Category, Stock and Product Images.
-Admin can make any user to admin.
-Admin can Changed the Status of Ordered Product Like: Shipped And Delivered.
-Admin Can Also Delte the Product reviews.

 ## Authentication Page
 ![image](https://user-images.githubusercontent.com/81190422/165008468-9884d1f1-0c74-4080-be83-bddecc0d39e9.png)
 ![image](https://user-images.githubusercontent.com/81190422/165008509-8e97d103-8f83-4174-b7e3-50b36f1d88b1.png)